Environment

 POLICY

-Stena’s Code of Conduct, Group Safety and Environment Policy form the basis for the Group’s environmental and climate work.
-Several business units have their own environmental policies adapted to the needs of the business.
-Moreover, several business units are certified according to ISO 50001 and ISO 14001, which means that they comply with international standards for energy management systems and environmental management systems.
+Stena’s Code of Conduct and Group Environment Policy form the basis for the Group’s environmental and climate work.
+In addition, several business units have their own environment policies tailored to their needs and certified according to ISO 50001 and ISO 14001.
+This means they comply with international standards for energy and environmental management systems.

-All of Stena’s business units are required by the Code of Conduct to work to reduce their environmental and climate impact.
+The Code of Conduct requires all of Stena’s business units to work on reducing their environmental and climate impact.
 The Code of Conduct also stipulates that Stena must promote the responsible use of resources and apply the precautionary principle to protect the environment.
 This includes preventing pollution, reducing energy consumption, minimising waste and reducing greenhouse gas emissions.
 Stena’s activities must always be in line with, or exceed, national or international agreements and regulations regarding emissions to air, land and water.

 GOALS AND RESULTS

-Based on the materiality analyses, each business unit sets its own long-term and short-term goals.
-The environmental goals applying to all business units are to minimise greenhouse gas emissions and improve energy efficiency.
+Each business unit sets long-term and short-term environmental goals based on the impact of the business and risks identified in the materiality analysis.
+The goals that all business units have in common are to minimise greenhouse gas emissions and improve energy efficiency.

-Stena’s maritime operations works actively to contribute to the shipping sector’s efforts to achieve the sector’s net zero emissions target by 2050.
-Stena sees this target as a business opportunity, since the Group is a major player with the power to influence different segments of the shipping industry in the right direction.
+Stena’s maritime business units actively work towards achieving the shipping sector’s net zero emission goal by 2050, through energy efficiency and development of technology.
+This work already entails a competitive advantage for Stena, through more efficient vessels, for example, and the Group is a major player with the power to influence different segments of the shipping industry in the right direction.

-Collaboration within the Group and partnerships with other players are key aspects of Stena’s work to minimise the climate and environmental impacts resulting from the Group’s activities on a responsible and efficient basis.
+Collaboration within the Group and partnerships with other players are key aspects of the work to minimise Stena’s climate and environmental impact on a responsible and efficient basis.

 Risks